AdnanHodzic/auto-cpufreq/README.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash initcall_blacklist=amd_pstate_init amd_pstate.enable=0"
 ```

-Once you have made the necessary changes to the GRUB configuration file, you can update it by running `sudo update-grub` or `sudo grub-mkconfig -o /boot/grub/grub.cfg` on Arch Linux.
-On the other hand, for Fedora, you can update the configuration file by running one of the following commands:
+Once you have made the necessary changes to the GRUB configuration file, you can update GRUB by running `sudo update-grub` on Debian/Ubuntu, `sudo grub-mkconfig -o /boot/grub/grub.cfg` on Arch Linux, or one of the following on Fedora:

 ```
     sudo grub2-mkconfig -o /etc/grub2.cfg